 - The third season of Whitechapel runs on this trope.
 Everything is scary.
 Case in point: one of the witnesses to a crime (who only has about three seconds of screen-time) is a creepy old voodoo lady.
 She could have just as easily been portrayed as a normal housewife with curlers in her hair - but no, she's a creepy old voodoo lady.
 Even places like confectionary stores and the police station are ominous, shadowy places.
 As a result, even when the show is not being overtly scary, it's still consistently unsettling.

 - The supernatural elements on Twin Peaks all operated on a kind of nightmarish dream logic.
 There's no explanation for why The Black Lodge looks like a waiting room, or for why all the spirits seem to feed on a kind of demonic creamed corn, or for why one of the main villains is a demon named BOB who looks like an extra in a bar scene and can turn into an owl or something.
 Additionally, the camerawork and sound design often make seemingly-normal objects - the ceiling fan over the Palmer family's staircase, or the traffic light outside the Double R Diner - seem like the embodiment of pure evil, for no clear reason.
+(Although Fire Walk With Me reveals that there's a good reason the fan is imbued with evil: BOB always switches it on before entering Laura's room to rape her.)
 Of course, this is what happens when David Lynch is your showrunner.

 - The one supplement, Don't Lose Your Mind, cranks this up even further by having a list of 26 new Madness Talents (one for each letter of the alphabet) that have built in methods of turning those that have them into Nightmares, each Nightmare being based off of a pun that somehow, despite the humor, ends up being horrifically creepy.